Gerharddc/hasura-auth-service/README.md

 Passwords unfortunately need to be sent in cleartext for login and changing because bcrypt needs to compare the password to the hash stored in the DB and because the salt is random, clients will not be able to provide the same hash which makes it impossible to compare to the stored hash.
 It is therefore recommended that all communication be over TLS, especially considering how tokens are also sent back in cleartext as well...

 This server assumes that a Postgres DB is used to store user information considering how it is intended to be used in conjunction with Hasura.
 The name of the table to use is passed in as an environment variable.
-The only assumption that the service makes is that the table has a 'username' column, an id column, a 'password' column containing bcrypted passwords, and a string array table named 'roles' containing the user's roles
+The only assumption that the service makes is that the table has a 'username' column, an id column, a 'password' column containing bcrypted passwords, and a string array table named 'roles' containing the user's roles.

 The following environment variables need to be provided to the service: